Reddit SEO: Why Conversations Are Your Brand's Secret Weapon

 "SEO" is (obviously) Search Engine Optimisation, but when have you last stopped to think what that really means?
 For too long, many SEOs have treated it as if it optimising for search engines begins and ends with your website.
 Our PRs have been putting that right with offsite storytelling for years, but now it's clear that optimising for search engines means thinking about more of the ways you show up.
 A good SEO strategy is one that looks at the whole search engine.
 And that includes Reddit.

-The best Reddit strategy begins with weeks of observation.
+The best Reddit strategy begins with genuine observation, not as a precursor to posting, but as something valuable in its own right.
 What questions get asked repeatedly?
 What pain points generate emotional responses?
-What language do users naturally employ?
-This insight is gold for both PR storytelling and content strategy: you're seeing real search intent and authentic customer problems in action.
+What language do users naturally use?

 Join 5-7 relevant subreddits where your audience congregates.
 Read the top posts from the past month.
-Understand the culture before you open your mouth.
-Use Reddit's search function to identify recurring themes around specific topics in your niche.
+Use Reddit’s search function to identify recurring themes.
+This is market intelligence that should be feeding your PR strategy, your content, and your product thinking.
+The brands that get the most value from Reddit often never post there at all.

 Why Reddit requires PR skills alongside SEO tactics